[a.k.a. Douglas-fir, Douglasfir]

 Douglas Fir have been planted as lumber/timber stock for decades, and established themselves early in the 20th century as one of the primary species grown as Christmas trees.

-Today Douglas Fir are almost universally harvested from tree farms, not from the wild, and have been one of the backbone species of the lumber industry for hundreds of years.
+Today Douglas Fir are almost universally harvested from tree farms, not from the wild.
+They have been one of the backbone species of the lumber industry for hundreds of years.
 This species thrives in its native environments of the western United States, from California to its true stronghold of Oregon and Washington.
-Curiously, Douglas Fir are not a “true fir” species despite its overall similar appearance to the true firs [the Abies genus of Fraser Fir, Balsam Fir, etc.], hence the “pseudo” in its latin name.
+Curiously, Douglas Fir are not a “true fir” species despite its overall similar appearance to the true firs [the Abies genus of Fraser Fir, Balsam Fir, etc.].
+Hence the “pseudo” in its latin name.

-Douglas Fir are true giants of the forest, and can survive fires due to their thick, nearly impregnable bark.
-This species can be finicky when young and prefers moist soil in partial shade, but will adapt to drier locations once mature by developing deeper tap roots.
+True giants of the forest, Douglas Fir can survive fires due to their thick, nearly impregnable bark.
+This species can be finicky when young and prefers moist soil in partial shade.
+Once mature it will adapt to drier locations due to its deeper tap roots.
 Once established, they love full sun and will come to dominate an ecosystem by towering over nearly all other plants in the ecosystem.

 Douglas Fir seedlings: characteristics and info• prefers hardiness zones 3-7